Skip to main content

 1. Precise field selection: Select only the necessary associated fields.

-2. Use association filtering appropriately: Avoid overly complex association conditions.
+2. Appropriate use of association filtering: Avoid overly complex association conditions.

-3. Pagination: Use pagination for large volumes of associated data.
+3. Pagination processing: Use pagination for large volumes of associated data.

 // Optimization example: Retrieve only necessary associated data